UbongJacob/Prixima/README.md

 </div>

 ### Credit and Acknowledgment
-This repo is a modified build of the YouTube Video Link link below and was created to learn about HTML,CSS,jQuery and Bootstrap.
-Most Credits goes to the YouTube Channel Linkk below
+This repo is a modified build of the Video linked below and was created to learn about HTML,CSS,jQuery and Bootstrap.
+Most Credits goes to the YouTube Channel linked below

  - [YouTube Video Link](https://www.youtube.com/watch?v=w2zix0oYyE8&t=34s)
  - [YouTube Channel Link](https://www.youtube.com/c/SA7MAN)